Cybersecurity Tips for Small Businesses

 • Use best practices for handling card payments online.
 Seek advice from your payment processor or First County Bank to help you select the most trusted and validated tools and anti-fraud services.

 • Be vigilant for early signs something is wrong.
 Monitor your bank accounts for suspicious or unauthorized activity.
-With First County Bank Online Banking you can access banking information 24/7 from your mobile device and set up customizable transaction alerts to notify you of certain activity.
+With First County Bank Online Banking you can access banking information 24/7 and set up customizable transaction alerts to notify you of certain activity.

 If you have any questions please call our Customer First Contact Center at (203) 462-4400 (Monday – Friday (excluding bank holidays) from 8:30 a.m. to 4:30 p.m.)